When it comes to your bed, there’s nothing quite like sleeping with a down comforter. They’re soft, comfortable, and warm!

 1.)
 Cost – higher fill power is also more expensive

 2.)
 It really depends on the weight of the fill

 For the average person, a 600 fill power comforter is sufficient.
 For warm climates, 550 and below is preferred.
-For colder climates, 650-700 is usually the choice.
+And for colder climates, 650-700 is usually the choice.

 You’ll typically find the weight of a comforter described in one of two ways (and usually both):

 1.)
 The amount of down (in ounces) that a comforter contains